 - Attend professional development workshops focused on resume and personal statement building, networking, and college and graduate school applications

-Eligibility & Application considerations:
+Eligibility & Application Consideration

 - This is an unpaid internship and housing is not available